 BackPoussette

 The second kind, which seems to be very fashionable these days, is a draw poussette.
 This time often the first man and the second lady go backwards, drawing their partners round, and they keep going in the same direction as if circling right half-way, until the ones are below the twos and both are improper.
 That's a half draw poussette; a full draw poussette is very rare.
-The Scottish poussette is a rotating move, like a “swing and change” in English traditional dances, and has been formalised by the RSCDS who specify bar-by-bar where the four people are.
+The Scottish poussette is a rotating move, like a “swing and change” in English traditional dances, and comes from the Regency version of the figure.
+It has been formalised by the RSCDS who specify bar-by-bar where the four people are.

 When I started dancing I don't think the draw poussette was used.
 Cecil Sharp defined “Half poussette” and “Whole poussette” as the push-pull type.
-Interestingly, in his interpretation of “Crosby-Square” (CDB 6 p.109) he uses a draw poussette (wrongly, in my opinion given the original wording) but had to spell it out as it wasn't a figure he had defined:
+Interestingly, in his interpretation of “Crosb[e]y-Square” he uses a draw poussette (wrongly in my opinion given the original wording) but had to spell it out as it wasn't a figure he had defined:

 First man joining both hands with his partner, falls back, pulling his partner after him, bears to his right and falls into second place (improper); while second woman, joining both hands with her partner, falls back, bears to her right and falls into first place (improper).